MicrosoftDocs/biztalk-docs/biztalk/core/bam-tasks-for-administrators.md

 This topic describes typical tasks that BAM administrators undertake in managing the BAM infrastructure.

 ## Configuring BAM
- The initial configuration of BAM is done using the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Configuration Wizard.
+ The initial configuration of BAM is done using the BizTalk Server Configuration Wizard.
 Using the configuration wizard administrators can:

 -   Enable Business Activity Monitoring tools